dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

 The proposed APIs will be used by the application or library authors to record metrics measurements.
 The APIs also include a listener which will allow listening to the recorded measurements events which can be used by the OpenTelemetry SDK (or other potential consumers) to aggregate the measurements and export them.

-The proposed APIs are intended to be supported on Full Framework 4.6 and up, .NET Core all versions, and .NET 5.0 and up.
+The proposed APIs are intended to be supported on Full Framework 4.6 and up, .NET Core supported versions, and .NET 5.0 and up.
+The proposed APIs will be part of the System.Diagnostics.DiagnosticSource package.

 ```MD040
 Naming in this proposal is picked up from the OpenTelemetry specification to avoid having .NET APIs